dbeckwith/rust-latest/README.md

                                [default: all]  [possible values: all, current]
 ```

-If you run the tool, it will output a toolchain name that be used in your `rust-toolchain` file:
+When you run the tool, it will output a toolchain name that can be used in your `rust-toolchain` file:

 ```console
 $ rust-latest